taylor-peterson/taylor-peterson.github.io/_projects/shark_tracking.md

 take out some of the ballast and the Ivers achieved neutral buoyancy once again.

-Unfortunately, the current prototype system is not sufficient for extended use
+Unfortunately, the current prototype system is not sufficient for extended use.
-- while the cord holders are durable enough for continued use, the 3D printed hydrophone holders and PVC frame have not held up well.
+While the cord holders are durable enough for continued use, the 3D printed hydrophone holders and PVC frame have not held up well.
 Repeatedly tightening and loosing the screws in the holders eventually causes them to fall apart; the joints on the PVC frames are not flush, making them a major stress riser that